Cuba–Venezuela relations: Early history

-In the celebrated battle of Carabobo (1821) José Rafael de las Heras from Havana fought fiercely at side of the patriot army.
+In the celebrated Battle of Carabobo (1821) José Rafael de las Heras from Havana fought fiercely at side of the patriot army.
 Promoted to colonel by general Simón Bolívar himself, and before whom the Liberator would make the promise not to sheathe his sword until Cuba was free.

-In 1823 the Conspiracy of Rayos y Soles de Bolivar was led by the Venezuelan Carlos Aponte, who along with a group of Venezuelans and Cubans arrived in Cuba on an expedition that was discovered in Havana and executed its members by Spanish colonial forces.
+In 1823 the Conspiracy of Rayos y Soles de Bolivar was instigated by several Spanish Americans residing to support the struggle against the Spanish on the mainland and achieve Cuba's independence—though it has been asserted that the actual objective was annexation to Gran Colombia.
+Prominent among them were the Venezuelan merchant Juan Jorge Peoli, José Fernández Madrid, the last president of the First Republic of New Granada in 1816; Vicente Rocafuerte, a native of Guayaquil; the Peruvian writer Manuel Lorenzo de Vidaurre, who was settled in Camagüey; the Haitian Sévère Curtois; and José Antonio de Miralla, from the Río de la Plata region.

-When the Spanish army withdrew in defeat to Cuba after the decisive Battle of Lake Maracaibo (1823), many Venezuelan royalists were exiled, as colonel Narciso Lopez, Marcos Maceo, who would be father of revolutionary Antonio Maceo, Calixto Garcia de Luna, who would be grandfather of Cuban Independence major general Calixto Garcia.
+When the Spanish army withdrew in defeat to Cuba after the decisive Battle of Lake Maracaibo (1823), many Venezuelan royalists were exiled, as colonel Narciso Lopez, Marcos Maceo, who would be father of revolutionary Antonio Maceo, Calixto Garcia, who would be grandfather of Cuban Independence major general Calixto Garcia.
 They continued to serve the Spanish government in several military and administrative posts in Cuba and Spain.
-After turned against Spanish rule, they became a partisan of the independist faction in Cuba.
+After they turned against Spanish rule, they became a partisan of the independist faction in Cuba.
 In 1848, during an arrest of Cuban revolutionaries, López fled to the United States where attempted to liberate the island and make an independent Cuba that would eventually join the United States as a slave state.
 The modern Flag of Cuba originates from his first expedition landed in Cárdenas, was designed by Lopez, as well as a local Cuban named Miguel Teurbe Tolon.
 In 1851 Lopez and many Americans of the second failed expedition were executed in Castle Salvador de La Punta of Havana.

+On October 10, 1868, Carlos Manuel de Céspedes proclaimed the freedom of his slaves at his sugar estate, La Demajagua, and issued the call for the uprising known as *El Grito de Yara thereby initiating the War for Cuban independence from Spanish rule encouraged by revolts occurred barely three weeks after staged by the Revolutionary Committee of Puerto Rico called *El Grito de Lares*, led by the Rojas brothers Venezuelan exiles.